 Stay True to God’s Word, Score For the Team

-I was never a big sports fanatic, but it’s happened often enough for even me to hear about it: a basketball player makes the perfect shot—right into the opposing team’s basket.
-Or a football player gets confused on the field and races the ball right into the wrong end zone, scoring six points for the other team.
-If this happened to you, I imagine it tops your list of Most Embarrassing Moments Ever.
+It happens: a basketball player makes the perfect shot—right into the opposing team’s basket.
+Or a football player gets confused and races the ball straight into the wrong end zone, scoring six points for the other team.
+If this was you, I imagine it tops your list of Most Embarrassing Moments Ever.

 It’s humiliating to score points for the wrong team.